Bedrock Geology - Frequently Asked Questions

 The USGS compiles annual mineral industry reports that estimate the volume and value of mineral resources produced in Maine.
 A list of active licensed quarries is maintained by the Mining Coordinator of the Maine Department of Environmental Protection.
 This list significantly under-represents existing Maine stone resources, since small or inactive quarries are not required to be licensed.
 In addition, a certain amount of stockpiled Maine stone may be available from quarries or dealers that are not actively quarrying.

 Geologic maps are normally published by rectangular areas called "quadrangles" (defined by a uniform latitude-longitude grid), not by town.
 In a few cases, a mapping project may concentrate on a particular geologic feature, producing a map of an irregular geographic area.
-To find available maps that cover your town, go to the MGS publication search page, and do a GEOGRAPHIC SEARCH by Town.
+To find available maps that cover your town, go to the Maps and Publications Search.
 Be aware that the available level of detail is not uniform across the State, so some areas may be covered only by the generalized State map.

 There is a grain of truth to this myth, in that there are ancient volcanic rocks preserved nearby, in northern Baxter State Park, but none of the mountains of Maine's modern landscape are actually volcanos.
 Volcanos are landforms that were constructed by volcanic processes.
 All Maine's mountains are erosional remnants.
 The rocks of Mt.
 Katahdin, in fact, are not volcanic rocks at all, but are granite, an igneous rock that forms by slow cooling of molten rock beneath the earth's surface.
 It cannot be denied that the view of Mt.
 Katahdin from the northeast, with its bowl-shaped cirques carved by glaciers, superficially resembles that of a volcanic complex with summit calderas (compare with Mount St. Helens).
 The low-lying surrounding topography, underlain by more easily eroded sedimentary rocks, enhances the stand-alone effect.